Skip to main content

 • Pellet-Duty Floor for Ease of Convenience

 Cooling and freezing take place reliably with an integrated GOVI Arktik 2000US series refrigeration unit.
 These compact units provide a temperature range of 0 to 50 degrees F, are all-electric, and only require 110V and 15 amps.
 Since our coolers have the capability of maintaining temps both below and above 32 degrees Fahrenheit, our ice truck rentals double as both freezers and coolers.
-This handy feature makes them a more convenient and robust tool for your personal or business needs versus other mobile cooler rentals in Summerville.
+This handy feature makes them a more convenient and robust tool for your personal or business needs versus other mobile cooler rentals in Summerville, SC.

 With CRT by your side, there's no need to rent separate ice trucks or mobile refrigerators because our unit is 2-in-1, saving you both time and money.